Upgrading glideinwms with changes to some of the rrds

 - During reconfig (or maybe startup), check rrds vs known schema

 - If they are not matched, error out with a message

 - User can either delete them or run a tool to update them.

 I have not committed to svn yet, so stay tuned for more updates next week.

-#4 Updated by Douglas Strain almost 8 years ago
+#4 Updated by Douglas Strain over 8 years ago

 This is done in branch_v2plus_rrd

 Both factory and frontend now check monitor rrd files vs known rrd schema